Patient tagging at Countess of Chester Hospital is just what the doctor ordered

 Decisions can reduce waiting times using the real-time data.

-“The Co-ordination Centre will make us more responsive, giving our nurses and doctors more time to spend with patients by reducing the admin and housekeeping tasks they currently have to do,” explained chief executive Tony Chambers.
+“The co-ordination centre will make us more responsive, giving our nurses and doctors more time to spend with patients by reducing the administration and housekeeping tasks they currently have to do,” said chief executive Tony Chambers.

 He added: “We are the first NHS hospital to adopt the full suite of this technology.